sciknoworg/OntoAligner/CONTRIBUTING.md

 6. Format the code using `ruff` (`ruff check --fix .`).
 7. Write tests to validate the functionality if necessary.
 8. If your changes involve code, run the tests and ensure they all pass.
-9. Open a pull request with your changes.
+9. Open a pull request with your changes to the `dev` branch.
 10. Be responsive to feedback during the review process.

 ## 3. License